New fencers & parents

-In class students are allowed to use their weapon specific mask and glove for any non competition classes.
+Students are allowed to use their weapon specific mask and glove for any non competition classes.

 Ex: Saber mask in Epee class, Foil mask in Saber class etc.

-- a CE certified mask, jacket, and glove
+- mask, jacket, and glove

 - Long pants and shoes (non marking)

-- weapon for that particular class (Foil / Epee / Saber).
+- weapon for that particular class (Foil / Epee / Saber)

-In class students are allowed to use their weapon specific mask and glove for any non competition classes.
+Students are allowed to use their weapon specific mask and glove for any non competition classes.

 Ex: Saber mask in Epee class, Foil mask in Saber class etc.